mo-hanxuan/FEMcy/README.md

 + dynamic analysis
 + flexible adaptive-mesh (local-refinement dynamically)
 + contact and friction (maybe powered by the fasionable [IPC (incremental potential contact)](https://ipc-sim.github.io/) someday)
-+ support more file-formats for pre-processing, such as Ansis input file format.
++ support more file-formats for pre-processing, such as Ansys input file format.
 Or even develop a pre-processing GUI for you to define the geometry, mesh, material, boundary conditions, etc.
 + support more sophisticated post-processing of the output data, such as output data file for VTK visulization or ParaView visulization.

 ## References